 You will only pay for a successful service.
 This gives you peace of mind, both in terms of your finances and having the reassurance that your solicitor is going to be working hard for you.
 Not only this, but it ensures that anyone can make a claim, as no upfront payments are needed.
 No Win, No Fee carpal tunnel syndrome claims offers you the chance to get the payout you deserve.

 You may be wondering why you should choose our legal service over the other options that are available to you.
-Here are a number of reasons why we believe that we are the best:
+Here are several reasons why we believe that we are the best:

 - We have many years of experience in the industry.